Parliament of Canada: Senate

 The upper house of the Parliament of Canada, the Senate (Sénat), is a group of 105 individuals appointed by the governor general on the advice of the prime minister; all those appointed must, per the constitution, be a minimum of 30 years old, be a subject of the monarch, and own property with a net worth of at least $4,000, in addition to owning land worth no less than $4,000 within the province the candidate seeks to represent.
 Senators served for life until 1965, when a constitutional amendment imposed a mandatory retirement age of 75.
 Senators may, however, resign their seats prior to that mark, and can lose their position should they fail to attend two consecutive sessions of Parliament.

 The principle underlying the Senate's composition is equality amongst Canada's geographic regions (called Divisions in the Constitution): 24 for Ontario, 24 for Quebec, 24 for the Maritimes (10 for Nova Scotia, 10 for New Brunswick, and four for Prince Edward Island), and 24 for the Western provinces (six each for Manitoba, British Columbia, Saskatchewan, and Alberta).
 Additionally, senators are appointed from two geographic areas not part of any senatorial division.
 Newfoundland and Labrador (since 1949 the "newest" province, although "oldest" English settlement), is represented by six senators.
 Since 1975 each of Canada's territories is represented by 1 senator—the Northwest Territories, Yukon, and (since its formation in 1999) Nunavut.
 An additional 4 or 8 senators may be appointed by the governor general, provided the approval of the King is secured and the four divisions are equally represented.
 This power has been employed once since 1867: to ensure the passage of the bill establishing the Goods and Services Tax, Prime Minister Brian Mulroney advised Queen Elizabeth II to appoint extra senators in 1990.
 This results in a temporary maximum number of senators of 113, which must through attrition return to its normal number of 105.

 House of Commons

 The elected component of the Canadian Parliament is the House of Commons (Chambre des communes), with each member chosen by a plurality of voters in each of the country's federal electoral districts, or ridings.
-To run for one of the 338 seats in the lower house, an individual must be at least 18 years old.
+To run for one of the 343 seats in the House of Commons, an individual must be a Canadian citizen and at least 18 years old.
 Each member holds office until Parliament is dissolved, after which they may seek re-election.
 The ridings are regularly reorganized according to the results of each decennial national census; however, the "senatorial clause" of the Constitution Act, 1867 guarantees each province at least as many MPs as it has senators, and the "grandfather clause" permits each province as many MPs as it had in either 1976 or 1985.
 The existence of this legislation has pushed the size of the House of Commons above the required minimum of 282 seats.